reegodev/confidante/README.md

 > For all available arguments and flags type `npx confidante pull --help`

+## Available adapters

+- 1Password: To use this adapter, you need to install the [1Password CLI](https://1password.com/downloads/command-line/) and setup either [Manual login](https://developer.1password.com/docs/cli/sign-in-manually) or [Biometric unlock](https://developer.1password.com/docs/cli/about-biometric-unlock)

 ## Shared configuration

 You can use a shared configuration to omit command arguments.<br>
-Create a file named `.confidante.json` in the root of your project and add the following content:
+Create a file named `.confidante.json` at the root of your project and add the following content:

 ```json
 {